 Setting ad group exclusions works the same way as for campaign-level exclusions.

 In addition to location exclusions, you can exclude websites and negative keywords.
 However, IP address exclusions are not available at the ad group level.
 Negative keywords set at the ad group level work in unison with those set at the campaign level.
-You would manage your negative keywords the same way you do your regular keywords by using the Keywords tab and selecting View: Negative keywords.
+You would manage your negative keywords the same way that you do your regular keywords by using the Keywords tab and selecting View: Negative keywords.

 Campaign exclusions are powerful tools because they allow you to easily black out areas where you don’t do business.
-By eliminating potential ad clicks that probably wouldn’t convert, you reach more people you can do business with, and lower your cost per conversion.
+By eliminating potential ad clicks that probably wouldn’t convert, you reach more people that you can do business with, and lower your cost per conversion.

 Remember these key points: